tensorforce/tensorforce/docs/modules/networks.rst

         ...
     )

+Note that the final action/value layer of the policy/baseline network is implicitly added, so the network output can be of arbitrary size and use any activation function, and is only required to be a rank-one embedding vector, or optionally have the same shape as the action in the case of a higher-rank action shape.

 Multi-input and other non-sequential networks are specified as nested list of lists of layers, where each of the inner lists forms a sequential component of the overall network architecture.
 The following example illustrates how to specify such a more complex network, by using the `special layers <layers.html#tensorforce.core.layers.Register>`_ ``Register`` and ``Retrieve`` to combine the sequential network components:

 .. code-block:: python